Karolinska Institutet Region Stockholm Research school for clinicians in epidemiology

 The research school reimburses each participant’s clinic a sum of SEK 6,748 + salary-related costs per week during the course periods on condition that the clinical manager (or his/her equivalent) testifies that the participant will be granted paid leave for each course period.
 During the course periods there will be no time or opportunity for any parallel clinical work.

-The research school, which is to be completed in its entirety, includes the obligatory courses for doctoral students at Karolinska Institutet, as well as more advanced training of research methods, with an emphasis on epidemiological methods and biostatistics.
+The research school, which is to be completed in its entirety, includes the obligatory courses for doctoral students at Karolinska Institutet (according to the General syllabus for doctoral education in the subject of Medical Science), as well as more advanced training of research methods, with an emphasis on epidemiological methods and biostatistics.
+The education require knowledge in Swedish and English.

 After completing the research school, participants are expected to be able to: